 Registered Office (UK) Ltd (The Company), trading as MYCO Works, The London Office, The Edinburgh Office, The Ipswich Office, and The Office Support may revise these Terms and Conditions at any time by updating this page.
 You should visit this page periodically to review them because they are binding on you.

-In these Terms and Conditions, "The Registered Office (UK) Ltd”, and all services related to it, including text, images, photographs, user interface, "look" and "feel", data and other content included in it from time-to-time (including, without limitation, the selection, coordination and arrangement of such content) are referred to as the "Website" or "Service".
+In these Terms and Conditions, "Registered Office (UK) Ltd”, and all services related to it, including text, images, photographs, user interface, "look" and "feel", data and other content included in it from time-to-time (including, without limitation, the selection, coordination, and arrangement of such content) are referred to as the "Website", "Service/s" and/or “Owner”.

 1.1 Company Information.
 Registered Office (UK) Ltd (Registered in England - Company Number 09347868)

-1.2 Address.
+1.2 Registered Office Address.
 85 Great Portland Street, First Floor, London, W1W 7LT

 1.3 Our Websites:

 2.1 You confirm that you have written authority to bind any business or company on whose behalf you act to use our service.

 3.1 Registered Office Address (ROA).
 Our address (when ordered and paid for) may be used as your company’s official address (Registered Office Address) with Companies House only.
 Mail (Official) received that is addressed to the company will be forwarded to you free of charge.
 Official mail includes (but not limited to) mail received directly from Companies House, HM Revenue & Customs, HM Courts & Tribunals Service, and the Intellectual Property Office.
 Official Mail received third parties are not accept as this counts as business mail, please see Section 3.3.